Olivera Lazarević

-Maria Olivera Lazarević (Марија Оливера Лазаревић; 1372 – after 1444), also known as Despina Hatun, was a Serbian princess and consort of the Ottoman sultan.
+Marija Olivera Lazarević (Марија Оливера Лазаревић; 1372 – after 1444), or Olivera Despina Hatun, was a Serbian princess and consort of the Ottoman sultan Bayezid I, whom she married just after the Battle of Kosovo in 1389 as a pledge of peace between the Lazarević and Ottoman dynasties.
 She was the youngest daughter of Lazar of Serbia and Princess Milica.
-She was the wife of Ottoman Sultan Bayezid I, whom she married just after the Battle of Kosovo in 1389 as a pledge of peace between the Lazarević and Ottoman dynasties.

 The story of Olivera's and Bayezid's captivity by Timur after the Battle of Ankara (1402) has been popularly narrated, most often in plays and operas.
 The most significant one is Tamburlaine (1587–1588) by Christopher Marlowe, in which she is named “Zabina”.

 Biography

 Olivera was born around 1372, the youngest daughter of Prince Lazar and Princess Milica of Serbia.
 Her mother was a descendant of Grand Prince (Veliki Župan) Stefan Nemanja, the founder of the Nemanjić dynasty and the fourth cousin once removed of Emperor Dušan of Serbia.
-Olivera had four older sisters—Mara (mother of Serbian despot Đurađ Branković), Dragana, Teodora, and Jelena (mother of Balša III, the last ruler of Zeta)—and two brothers—Serbian despot Stefan Lazarević and Vuk.
+Olivera had four older sisters—Mara (mother of Serbian despot Đurađ Branković), Dragana, Teodora, and Jelena (mother of Balša III, the last ruler of Zeta)—and two younger brothers—Serbian despot Stefan Lazarević and Vuk.

 After the Battle of Kosovo in 1389, Olivera was sent to the harem of Sultan Bayezid I where she remained for the next 12 years.
-They had two daughters: Öruz Hatun and Paşa Melek Hatun.
+They had three daughters: Öruz Hatun, Paşa Melek Hatun and another unnamed daughter.
 Despite her marriage, she apparently never converted to Islam.
 She had a considerable influence over the sultan, which helped her people, country, and family survive in turbulent times.

 In the Battle of Ankara on 20 July 1402, Olivera and Bayezid were captured by Timur.
+According to some accounts, Bayezid was chained and forced to watch as his beloved wife served Timur at dinner.
 Olivera was widowed in 1403.
-A Ragusan chronicler Mavro Orbini wrote in the Kingdom of the Slavs (1601) that she died in captivity two days after Bayezid's death, which turned out to be incorrect.
-Serbian soldier and memoirist Konstantin Mihailović noted that Timur felt sorry for Bayezid's death and released his delegation, including his wife.
+Ragusan chronicler Mavro Orbini wrote in The Kingdom of the Slavs (1601) that she died in captivity two days after Bayezid's death, which is incorrect.
+Serbian soldier and memoirist Konstantin Mihailović noted that Timur felt remorse for Bayezid's death and released his delegation, including his wife.
 After her release, she spent the rest of her life at the court of her brother Stefan in Belgrade and at the court of her sister Jelena in Herceg Novi.
 There she became a patron of art and literature.
-Olivera died sometime after 1444.
+Olivera died around 1444.

+Issue

+By Bayezid, she had two daughters: